partidodigitalpt/documentation/Statutes for political parties supported by dapps.md

 4th national congress

 Delivering all the necessary signatures to the respective court marking the official birth of the **PP**.
 Place and venue decided during the 3rd National Congress.

+INDEX

+**Chapter I: General provisions**\
+Fundamental principles to which party members adhere as well as general aspects; name, acronym, membership, working tools and partnerships.

+**Chapter II: Internal organization**\
+Dates for the meetings, mission and composition of the party bodies; work orders and other details regarding management such as the role of the treasurer, moderators and secretaries.

+**Chapter III: Deliberative criteria**\
+Rules for decision-making and internal communication as well as criteria for establishing the political program.

+**Chapter IV: Political positions**\
+Internal organization; rules and procedures regarding lists of  candidates for public office and respective voting discipline.

+**Chapter V: Management**\
+Financing of party activities, transparency.

+**Chapter VI: Temporary provisions**\
+Aspects to be defined at the first national congresses.